FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

-To generate a user application based on the Transfer CFT{{< TransferCFT/componentshortname  >}} APIs and use the file exit function, you must link the following with the libapisrv1.srvpgm and libcftexe.srvpgm libraries:
+To generate a user application based on the Transfer CFT{{< TransferCFT/componentshortname  >}} APIs and use the file exit function, you must link the following with the `libapisrv1.srvpgm` and `libcftexe.srvpgm` libraries:

-- &lt;installdir>/runtime/src/capi/ containing
+- `<installdir>/runtime/src/capi/` containing
     a command entry and catalog query example
-- &lt;installdir>/runtime/src/exit/ containing
+- `<installdir>/runtime/src/exit/` containing
     simple examples of file exits, directory exits, and end -of-transfer exits